d-asensio/cabify-shopping-cart/README.md

 This application is thoroughly tested but I did not use the same methodology for all the parts:

-- **Checkout class, reducers, selectors and sagas**: I used TDD for designing these parts because can be easily unit-tested, and actually TDD helps in the design.
+- **Checkout class, reducers, selectors and sagas**: For these parts, I used test-driven development because can be broken down in small parts, are deterministic, and perform a very specific task, in other words: Can be easily unit-tested.

 - **Components**: I did not use TDD for the components because it does not help with the development process, its more quite the opposite.
-At the first phase of development components interface is very volatile and writing tests is a nuisance that do not add a lot of value.
-I try to keep the components as simple as possible, do not write tests from the beginning and when these clearly reach a good maturity point, then I write some integration tests.
+In the first phase, the components interface is very volatile and writing tests is a nuisance that does not add a lot of value.
+Instead, I try to keep the components as simple as possible, do not write tests from the beginning and when these clearly reach a good maturity point, I write integration tests.

 ## Component organization

-The components are organized into three categories:
+I organized components are organized into three categories:

 - **Primitives**: The most atomic building blocks.
-The components under this category o not contain application-specific logic and they could be potentially extracted into a design system.
+Components under this category do not contain application-specific logic and could be potentially extracted into a design system.

-- **Partials**: These are build from **primitives** and contain application-specific logic and naming.
+- **Partials**: These are built from **primitives** and contain application-specific logic and naming.

 - **Views**: Fully functional parts of the application composed by **partials**.